 Each year the Office of Residential & First-Year Programs looks for responsible, motivated, organized students who want to develop strong communities within our residence halls and houses!
 As Residence Life staff members you are expected to develop relationships with their peers, address and assist students with concerns, facilitate community building activities, and serve as educators helping their peers develop through the residential experience.
-All current students with above the minimum GPA requirements (2.25: CL, 2.5: CA, 2.5: RA) and who plan on being enrolled for the 2010-2011 academic year are eligible to apply.
+All current students with above the minimum GPA requirements (2.25: CL, 2.5: CA, 2.5: RA) and who plan on being enrolled for the upcoming academic year are eligible to apply.

 Becoming involved on campus as a Resident Assistant (RA), Community Advisor (CA), Orientation Leader (OL), or Assistant Residential Life Coordinator/Residence Coordinator (ARLC/RC) provides you with the chance to learn from your peers and impact the lives of others.
 The professional staff, within the Office of Residential & First-Year Programs, approach their work as educators and seek to provide student staff with a rich learning experience.

 As a Residential & First-Year Programs staff member you will be challenged to:

 - Consider the principles and significance of being an effective citizen leader

 - Explore ways of being creative through exploration of multiple perspectives